.: Home :.

 What kind of time commitment are we talking?

 Whatever you choose.
 You are free to decide on the level and extent of your involvement.
-There are short meetings once a week, which we encourage all members to attend.
-Beside this, there are tournaments nearly every weekends; you are free to attend as many (or as few) as you want.
+There are meetings once a week, where we hold practice rounds.
+Additionally, we will be holding training sessions once a week for new members.
+Beside this, there are tournaments nearly every weekend.
+The best part is that you can choose to attend as many or as few events as you like.

 How much do I pay